 Scotland Tourism.
-How it started - wild but not scary image.
+It started with wild but not scary landscapes

 There’s no getting away from the importance of tourism in Scotland to our economy.
 So when did the visitor industry start?
 It partly started as a result of neo-classicism - the love of order and harmony that characterised what was good taste in the mid 18th-century - giving way to Romanticism.
 Yes, that’s pretty sweeping.
 But think about it.
 Before tourism could start, the place had to have a good image.

 Fortunately, the Jacobite cause had finally run out of steam, after the Battle of Culloden in 1746.
 The Highlands had been seen as an uncouth and wild area, where the Highland clans lived according to their own rules.
 To Lowlanders – Saxon folk, (or ‘Sassenachs’) Scottish or English alike – they were a threat, even a hotbed of rebellion.
 All this changed as major economic forces – not just the aftermath of the Jacobite campaigns – emptied the glens.
 (It’s easy to forget that the Highland Clearances were still going on when the early tourists were touring the Trossachs and Loch Lomond.)